HoTrungQuan2004/ParkingAreaManage/Readme.md

 - Fill GEMINI_API_KEY with your API Key on https://ai.google.dev
 - Fill FIREBASE_URL with your URL on Firebase realtime database, and then add data.json at the end of this URL (you can replace data in data.json with another name) (Eg: firbease-link/data.json)
 - Modify and Upload code to your ESP32-CAM
+- Press RST button on the ESP32-CAM
+- Open web app directly by double-click Index.html or by using Live Server extension in VSCode

 # Notes:
 - Connection errors may occur if the network is weak